universal-packages/universal-documentation/docs/tutorials/todo-list/testing.md

 ### Testing the update endpoint

-Lets write a test for the update endpoint.
+Let's write a test for the update endpoint.
 Add the following test to the file:

 ```js:title=tests/controllers/TodoItemsController.test.js
   describe("update", () => {